 Your kitchen appliances—the oven, microwave, or even the toaster oven—can do the job.
 You can even dehydrate fruit by putting them out to dry in the sun.
 Let’s look at these methods in detail.

 The best fruits to dehydrate (other than strawberries) are apples, apricots, peaches, plums, bananas, and all berries.
 The riper they are, the better they will taste when they have been dehydrated.
-The fruit should be washed, and stems, pits and any brown spots should be removed.
+The fruit should be washed, and stems, pits, and any brown spots should be removed.
 Next, the fruit should be sliced evenly, so it dries evenly.

-Using the Oven to Dehydrate Strawberries
+1) Using the Oven for Dehydrated Strawberries

 Slice strawberries into slices that are a quarter of an inch in thickness.
-Put them on a lined sheet pan and leave in the oven at the lowest setting for 12 hours.
+Put them on a lined sheet pan and leave them in the oven at the lowest setting for 12 hours.
 For quicker drying, you can set the temperature at 225 F, but the taste is better if you use the slower method.

-The Toaster Oven Method
+2) The Toaster Oven Method to Dehydrate Strawberries

-As with the oven, put the evenly sliced strawberries on a sheet pan and leave in the oven at the lowest setting for seven or eight hours.
+As with the oven, put the evenly sliced strawberries on a sheet pan and leave them in the oven at the lowest setting for seven or eight hours.
 Remember to leave the oven door open just a bit to prevent condensation.

-The Real, Old-Fashioned Way: Sun Dried
+4) The Real, Old-Fashioned Way: Sun-Dried Strawberries

-This can take a few days, but it's an easy method and produces delicious dried fruit with a rich, natural flavor.
-Put the fruit slices on a baking sheet, cover with mesh to keep away flies and bugs, and leave in a very sunny spot for a few days.
+This can take a few days, but it’s an easy method and produces delicious dried fruit with a rich, natural flavor.
+Put the fruit slices on a baking sheet, cover them with mesh to keep away flies and bugs, and leave them in a very sunny spot for a few days.

-Curing the Dried Fruit
+3. Curing the Dried Strawberries

 Once you’ve finished drying the fruit, you need to cure it.
 But first, check to see that all moisture has been removed.
 You can do this by putting the fruit in a plastic bag and folding the bag over.
 If you see any tiny droplets of moisture inside the bag, the fruit is not completely dry and needs a little more time.